Beer goes with burgers. That's a no-brainer.

 But just the right beer with a particular burger to make them both taste better?
-Well, that elusive choice is a magical moment, especially if you're inclined to grab your same-old-same-old fall-back brew with that patty on your plate.
+Well, that elusive choice is a magical moment, especially if you're inclined to grab your fallback brew to go with that patty on your plate.

-The result is a pairing of eight beer combos with Smashburger's beef and chicken sandwiches.
+The result is eight beer combos with Smashburger's beef and chicken sandwiches.

-"Beer is the new wine," said Ryan (pictured, above).
+"Beer is the new wine," Ryan said.
 And he's ready for it.

 Just like the local connection to a brewery, Smashburger offers at least one "local" burger in each of its markets and occasionally a salad.
 "We try to incorporate local ingredients as much as possible," said Ryan.

-Then there's the Spicy Baja Smashburger, a burger topped with jalapenos, guacamole and pepper jack cheese, atop a chipotle bun (at top).
-"When the chef brings heat, the brewer brings hops," said McConn (pictured, above).
+Then there's the Spicy Baja Smashburger, a burger topped with jalapeños, guacamole and pepper jack cheese, atop a chipotle bun.
+"When the chef brings heat, the brewer brings hops," McConn said.
 That means a natural pairing of a Saga IPA, the hoppiest of the Summit brews, a blend of bitterness and tropical fruit hop aroma to tame the heat.
 "This pulls flavors out of the burgers that you don't find yourself.
 There's a tobacco-ey note in the chipotle bun when you drink beer with it," said Ryan.

-The Denver chain, in 29 states, has gone international since its 2007 debut (its Minnesota entry was in 2009 in Golden Valley).
-Think you know burger variations?
-Check out these ways to change up the traditional patty.
-Makes me want to experiment at the grill.
+The Denver chain, in 29 states, has gone international since its 2007 debut (its Minnesota entry was in 2009 in St. Anthony).